Project schedule 101: Why you need them and how to make your own

 Project schedule examples

 Once you’ve followed all of the above steps, you will have a clear schedule that outlines your project’s schedule and steps.
-Below are a few examples of what these might look like:
+Below are a few example project schedules to help illustrate what yours might look like:

 Event planning schedule example